Posts tagged "servant":

 a bit later, using a simple type like this doesn't make it easy to trigger

-the type for writing handlers that ships with servant, Handler
+the type for writing handlers that ships with servant, Handler, I decided to

 try to use the following type in my service